lhhunghimself/fastBMA/README.md

 fastBMA uses [OpenBLAS](http://www.openblas.net/) and [mpich]/boost-mpi.
 These need to be

-.
-[OpenBLAS](http://www.openblas.net/) needs to be installed as does OpenMPI.
-It probably will work with MinGW by changing the Makefile to point to the correct headers for the boost and MPI libraries (if desired).

-However, it is **MUCH** easier to use the Docker repositories with very little overhead especially for Linux.
-The R package is
 Clone the repository or download the zip file and extract the contents.
 There are two Makefiles, one for a typical Fedora installation and one for a Ubuntu installation.
 The openBLAS headers are included but openBLAS itself must be installed.

 ##Sample usage#